Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 In cool, calm conditions you can get away with minimal preparations, and make it back to the trail head in good shape.

 What do I consider the bare minimum you'll need when hiking in cool, calm conditions?
-This is adequate cold weather hiking gear:

 1. The hiking ten essentials, which include extra clothing and extra food.
 More on that next.